Note: This blogpost was written with the upcoming Clash 1.0 in mind. Many of the features discussed here are not available in Clash 0.99!

 Clash uses Haskell’s bottom to represent undefined values.
-Traditionally, bottoms are used to represent exceptional situations which, if evaluated and not explicitely handled, should halt program execution.
-Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitely) than normal Haskell programs.
+Traditionally, bottoms are used to represent exceptional situations which, if evaluated and not explicitly handled, should halt program execution.
+Due to the nature of circuits, Clash programs have to deal with these situations much more often (and more explicitly) than normal Haskell programs.
 In this blogpost we’ll go over the common pitfalls of undefined values, and what tooling is available to deal with them.

 Two of a kind

 Generally, Clash distinguishes two types of (useful) bottoms:

 - Undefined values.
 Triggered using

 The first is what Haskell programmers will be familiar with.
 It represents a case that was triggered due to violated invariants.
 For example,

 head requires its argument to be list with at least one element.
 Similarly,

 quot requires its second argument to be non-zero.
 When used on an empty list or zero, you’ll get an exception: